Birth Control: Abstinence

 Does Abstinence Help Prevent STDs?

 Abstinence protects people against STDs from vaginal sex.
-But STDs can also spread through oral-genital sex, anal sex, or even intimate skin-to-skin contact without actual penetration (for example, genital warts and herpes can spread this way).
+But STDs can also spread through oral-genital sex, anal sex, or even intimate skin-to-skin contact (for example, genital warts and herpes can spread this way).

 Complete abstinence is the only way to guarantee protection against STDs.
 This means avoiding all types of intimate genital contact.
 Someone practicing complete abstinence does not have any type of intimate sexual contact, including oral sex.
 So there is no risk of getting an STD.